Toulon Cote Dazur, France Travel Guide

 The city center lines the northern edge of this vast bay, with various coastal districts and neighboring towns stretching along its shores.

 The city's true rise started in the 17th century under King Louis XIV and his minister Jean-Baptiste Colbert.
 They transformed Toulon into a major naval base for the French fleet in the Mediterranean.
-Vauban, the famous military engineer, fortified the city, building impressive ramparts and defenses that defined its layout for centuries.
-This epoch saw the construction of its Arsenal, a vast complex of shipyards and classes that remains a central part of the city's identity today.
+Vauban, the famous military engineer, fortified the city, building impressive ramparts and defenses that shaped its layout for centuries.
+This period saw the construction of its Arsenal, a vast complex of shipyards and classes that remains a central part of the city's identity today.

 Ancient settlements and its role as Telo Martius, a Roman port and dyeing center.